 Males choose the display areas, where nests are later constructed.
 The nest itself is up to 100 feet off the ground, often over water, usually in or near the top of a shrub or tree such as a redwood, tamarisk, live oak, eastern redcedar, yaupon holly, wax myrtle, mangrove, Australian pine, buttonwood, Brazilian pepper, black willow, or privet.
 Great Egrets occasionally nest on the ground or on artificial platforms.

 The male builds a nest platform from long sticks and twigs before pairing up with a female, and then both members of the pair may collaborate to complete the nest, though the male sometimes finishes it himself.
 The nest is up to 3 feet across and 1 foot deep.
 It is lined with pliable plant material that dries to form a cup structure.
 They don’t typically reuse nests from year to year.

-- Mccrimmon, Jr., Donald A., John C. Ogden and G. Thomas Bancroft.
-2011.
-Great Egret (Ardea alba).
-In The Birds of North America, No. 570 (A. Poole, ed.).
-The Birds of North America Online, Ithaca, New York.
+McCrimmon Jr., Donald A., John C. Ogden and G. Thomas Bancroft.
+(2011).
+Great Egret (Ardea alba), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Partners in Flight.
 (2020).
 Avian Conservation Assessment Database, version 2020.

 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2019).
 The North American Breeding Bird Survey, Results and Analysis 1966–2019.
 Version 2.07.2019.
 USGS Patuxent Wildlife Research Center, Laurel, MD, USA.

 Sibley, D. A. (2014).
 The Sibley Guide to Birds, second edition.
 Alfred A. Knopf, New York, NY, USA.